 Toe Drains and Relief Wells:

 Toe drains are specifically designed to remove foundation under-seepage from the toe and to relieve hydrostatic pressure passing through the levee foundation.
 A list of the toe drain and relief well systems is attached as Appendix C. During flood events it is important to ensure that all toe drain and relief well laterals are open to prevent buildup of any hydrostatic back-pressure on the system.
+There should be extra attention and monitoring paid to Toe Drains systems A and B.

 Culverts: